 \proof Let $x\in T$.
 If $G_x$ fixes another point $y\neq x$, then $G_x$ fixes the geodesic segment $[x,y]$.
 There is a branch point $z$ between $x$ and $y$.
 By \ref{TransThm} $y$ is not a fixed point of $G_{x,z}$.
 But $G_{x,y}=G_x\supseteq G_{x,z}$, a contradiction.

-\end{Prop} Every tree with a $2$-transitive action on its ends corresponds to one of the types (0)-(III).
+\end{Prop} Every tree satisfying (2-$\partial$) corresponds to one of the four types (0)-(III).
 Now we clarify the role of the maximal bounded subgroups.
-We noted already that by the Bruhat-Tits fixed point theorem, the stabilizers of $G$-isolated points are maximal bounded subgroups. \begin{Prop} If $P\subseteq G$ is a maximal bounded subgroup, then $P$ is the stabilizer of a $G$-isolated point.
+We noted already that by the Bruhat-Tits Fixed Point Theorem, the stabilizers of $G$-isolated points are maximal bounded subgroups. \begin{Prop} Assume (2-$\partial$) and that $P\subseteq G$ is a maximal bounded subgroup.
+Then $P$ is the stabilizer of a $G$-isolated point.

-\proof Assume this is false, so $T^P$ contains a geodesic segment $[x,y]$ with $x\neq y$.
+\proof Assume this is false, so the fixed point set $T^P$ contains a geodesic segment $[x,y]$ with $x\neq y$.
 If $[x,y]$ contains a branch point $z$, then $G_z=P$ (by maximality), whence $T^P=T^{G_z}=\{z\}$, a contradiction.
-So the set of branch points cannot be dense in $T$.
-By \ref{DiscreteOrDense}, it is closed and discrete in $T$.
-By \ref{TreeStructureCor} we can assume that $T$ is a simplicial tree and $P$ fixes some edge of $T$ elementwise.
-Therefore it fixes also some branch point $z$, which is again a contradiction.
+From \ref{DiscreteOrDense} we see that the set of branch points is closed and discrete in $T$.
+By \ref{TreeStructureCor} we can assume that $T$ is a simplicial tree.
+Then $P$ fixes some simplicial edge of $T$ elementwise.
+Therefore it fixes also some branch point $z$, which is a contradiction to \ref{TransThm}.